rebelsky/csc282-original/DEVELOPER.md

 b.
 In the `handouts` directory, run `../tools/schedule-overviews`.

 c.
-Also make sure to check `handouts/Makefile`, since `schedule.html` and `sched.html` are automatically generated from that file.
+Also make sure to check `handouts/Makefile`, since `schedule.html` `sched.html` are automatically generated from that file.

 10. Clear out and rebuild the daily administrative notes.